jrbotvinick/jrbotvinick.github.io/_pages/about.md

 to random locations, so each ball need not be tracked and caught independently.
 Indeed, up to five balls can be juggled while the juggler is blindfolded.
 Jugglers rely on making accurate throws and predictions of where the balls will travel.
-The accuracy required is a measure of how unstable—and thus how difficult—a particular juggling pattern is.
+The accuracy required is a measure of how unstable and thus how difficult a particular juggling pattern is.

 ![juggling_picture](https://github.com/jrbotvinick/jrbotvinick.github.io/assets/100333155/ea33a26f-3d5f-471b-95ed-494688a9eeaf)